shruteesalpe/A-Transformer-Based-System-for-Privacy-Policy-Risk-Detection-and-Analysis/README.md

 ## License

-This project is distributed under the MIT License (© 2025 Akshita Sharma).
+This project is distributed under the MIT License (© 2025 Shrutee Salpe).
 Users are permitted to use, modify, and distribute the software in accordance with the license terms.